 If you see a potential problem coming, take the steps now to prevent it or solve it.
 Anticipate.
 Take action.
 Be the person everyone can count on.

-9. Love What You Do
+As a Motion Designer, Love What You Do

 Maybe you’re just burned out.
 It happens to all of us.
 If that’s the case, find a way to get your mojo back.
-Go see a kick ass animated film.
+Go see a kick-ass animated film.
 Spend 30 minutes on Wine After Coffee or Motionographer finding things that excite you.
 Better yet, read one of the many articles on the School of Motion blog dedicated to inspiration.

-Learn to communicate well visually, verbally, in writing.
-The better you can communicate your ideas, the more hire-able you will be.
+Learn to communicate well visually, verbally, and in writing.
+The better you can communicate your ideas, the more hireable you will be.

-11. Don’t be a Prima Donna!
+If You Want to be Hireable, Don’t be a Prima Donna!